-notice to treat means a notice to treat under section 11;

-owner, in relation to land, means a person who, whether jointly or severally, is seised or possessed of, or entitled to, an estate in the land at any time on and from the day on which a notice to treat in respect of the land is first served on a person until (but not including) the day on which a notice of acquisition in respect of the land is gazetted, and includes a person who is enabled under this Act, any other Act or any instrument to sell or convey the land to an acquiring authority;

-prescribed rate, in relation to interest on compensation payable by an acquiring authority, means the rate that, on any day, is advised by the Commonwealth as being the weighted average issue yield for the longest term stock in the most recent Treasury bond tender;

-proclaimed day means the day fixed by proclamation under section 2;

-promoter means a person, other than a public or local authority, empowered by a special Act to execute the works or undertaking authorized by that Act;
+- notice of acquisition means a notice of acquisition gazetted under section 18 or 70; - notice of withdrawal means a notice of withdrawal under section 12: - notice to treat means a notice to treat under section 11; - owner, in relation to land, means a person who, whether jointly or severally, is seised or possessed of, or entitled to, an estate in the land at any time on and from the day on which a notice to treat in respect of the land is first served on a person until (but not including) the day on which a notice of acquisition in respect of the land is gazetted, and includes a person who is enabled under this Act, any other Act or any instrument to sell or convey the land to an acquiring authority; - prescribed rate, in relation to interest on compensation payable by an acquiring authority, means the rate that, on any day, is advised by the Commonwealth as being the weighted average issue yield for the longest term stock in the most recent Treasury bond tender; - proclaimed day means the day fixed by proclamation under section 2; - promoter means a person, other than a public or local authority, empowered by a

-public authority means a body or authority, whether incorporated or not, established or constituted by or under an Act or under the Royal Prerogative, being a body or authority which, or of which the governing authority, wholly or partly comprises persons appointed by the Governor, a Minister of the Crown or another public authority, but does not include a Government Department or a local authority;

-- public purpose means a purpose related to the administration of the Government of this State; - purchase means purchase by agreement under this Act; - reconvey means convey land taken to its former owner under section 23(1); - regulations means regulations made and in force under this Act: - Rules of Court means the Rules of Court made under the Supreme Court Civil Procedure Act 1932 and the Civil Process Act 1985; - Secretary means the Secretary of the Department; - special Act means an Act authorizing the acquisition of land for the purpose of an acquiring authority other than the Crown; - Special Arbitrator means a Special Arbitrator appointed under section 6;
+- special Act to execute the works or undertaking authorized by that Act; - public authority means a body or authority, whether incorporated or not, established or constituted by or under an Act or under the Royal Prerogative, being a body or authority which, or of which the governing authority, wholly or partly comprises persons appointed by the Governor, a Minister of the Crown or another public authority, but does not include a Government Department or a local authority; - public purpose means a purpose related to the administration of the Government of this State; - purchase means purchase by agreement under this Act; - reconvey means convey land taken to its former owner under section 23(1); - regulations means regulations made and in force under this Act; - Rules of Court means the Rules of Court made under the Supreme Court Civil Procedure Act 1932 and the Civil Process Act 1985; - Secretary means the Secretary of the Department;

-- subject land means land acquired or being acquired under this Act; - take, in relation to land, means take by compulsory process under this Act. - (2) In this Act, a reference to the "acquiring authority" or "authority" is a reference to the acquiring authority concerned with or affected by the matter to which the context relates. - (3) In this Act, a reference to "the 1965 Rules" is a reference to the Rules of the Supreme Court 1965 made under the Supreme Court Civil Procedure Act 1932, as amended from time to time, and to any rules made in substitution for those rules.
+- special Act means an Act authorizing the acquisition of land for the purpose of an acquiring authority other than the Crown; - Special Arbitrator means a Special Arbitrator appointed under section 6; - subject land means land acquired or being acquired under this Act; - take, in relation to land, means take by compulsory process under this Act. - (2) In this Act, a reference to the "acquiring authority" or "authority" is a reference to the acquiring authority concerned with or affected by the matter to which the context relates. - (3) In this Act, a reference to the relevant Supreme Court Rules is a reference to the Supreme Court Rules 2000 made under the Supreme Court Civil Procedure Act 1932, as those rules are amended from time to time, and to any rules made in substitution for those rules.